Lapsus$: Arrests and convictions

 On 24 March 2022, seven people aged between 16 and 21 were arrested by the City of London Police in connection to a police investigation into Lapsus$.
 Arion Kurtaj, a prominent member of the group with the pseudonym White was arrested in Oxford, England.
 His identity had allegedly previously been disclosed by a former associate, and various groups including research group Unit 221B were reported to have identified him.
 The prominent member was charged alongside a 17-year-old on 1 April 2022.
 He was assessed by psychiatrists as unfit to stand trial, but a 7-week court case proceeded until August 2023, and resulted in both the 17-year old and the prominent member being convicted.
 Kurtaj received an order to indefinitely remain in a secure psychiatric facility.
+In July 2026, Arion Kurtaj was transferred to a standard prison awaiting trial.

 On 19 October 2022, a Brazilian citizen believed to be a Lapsus$ member was arrested by the police in Feira de Santana, Bahia and subsequently accused of the attacks on the Brazil Ministry of Health and other cybercrimes after "Operation Dark Cloud".
 Lapsus$ also targeted dozens of other organizations and entities from the Brazilian Federal Government, including the Ministry of Economy, the Comptroller General of the Union, and the Federal Highway Police.